Funding for SEN (including Personal Budgets)

-Due to the format of this page, using Internet Explorer as the browser to view it in is not recommended.
-Instead, use an alternative browser (e.g Google Chrome, Microsoft Edge) for the best user experience.
+Due to the page’s format, using Internet Explorer as your browser is not recommended for viewing this page.
+Instead, use an alternative browser (e.g. Google Chrome, Microsoft Edge) for the best user experience.

 In an ideal world, parent carers should never have to concern themselves with how their child/young person’s SEN is funded.
 It should be that where a child is struggling, provision should be made to help them make progress, regardless of the resources needed.

 Other queries we receive are around EHC needs assessment requests and schools not already giving £6,000 of support (or occasionally we hear 20 hours being quoted instead).
-Why do the LA or school state £6,000 and what if a school say they don’t have that amount to spend – can anything be done?
+Why does the LA or school state £6,000, and what if a school says they don’t have that amount to spend – can anything be done?

 So, let’s take a look!